 Demonstrate integration of experience, listening-skills development and theological reflection as the foundational elements of reflective practice that embodies safe, sustainable and professionally-responsive care.

-Outline and critically engage current spiritual care themes in a variety of settings.
+Outline and reflect on current spiritual care themes in a variety of settings.

-Identify and critically reflect on historical and textual examples of the practice of spiritual care from a variety of spiritual and religious traditions.
+Identify and reflect on personal examples of the practice of spiritual care.

-Lectures to the whole group with opportunity for dialogue groups and discussion times.
-Participation in a supervised group with a focus on a personal spiritual care encounter presented through a verbatim process.
-A series of practical workshops (with input and Notes and skill development) on listening skills.
+Weekly pre-recorded lectures and readings online.
+Weekly synchronous tutorial sessions with opportunity for dialogue groups and discussion times.
+Participation in peer supervision group with a focus on a spiritual care encounter presented through a verbatim process.
+A series of practical workshops on listening skills.

 |Type||Description||Word count||Weight (%)|